 Neurodiversity suggests that people with neurodivergent or neurodevelopmental conditions have significant strengths that allow them to contribute positively to society.
 For example, children with autism tend to be very detail-orientated.
 They also often have fantastic memories.
 These strengths are an important part of the whole child.
 But sadly children with autism are often viewed in a negative light.
 Their social and behavioural challenges are seen as a burden to those around them.

 Children with conditions like autism, ADHD and ODD are often treated as though they’re ill.
 There’s a lot of stigma attached to their conditions.
 In fact, some parents and teachers may strive to ‘heal’ them of their condition.
 Some parents may even feel ashamed of their child’s behaviours because they’re not ‘normal’.

 Perhaps our definition of ‘normal’ is the real problem?

 In the case of autism, ADHD and ODD, neurodiversity says that these conditions are a positive variation on what’s considered ‘typical’ behaviour.
 It rejects the idea that they need to be cured or fixed.

 Instead, it suggests that society accepts and includes people with autism as equal and ‘normal’ members of society.

 In fact, the concept of neurodiversity encourages all members of society to support people with conditions like autism in the way they speak, think and behave – instead of having unrealistic expectations on how they ‘should’ be.

-What does neurodiversity mean for children with mental health conditions?
+What does neurodiversity mean for children?

 In an ideal world, every child would be appreciated and respected for their unique personality and inherent ways of being.
 And if we lived in a world where neurodiversity was the norm, children with autism, ADHD, ODD, dyslexia and dyspraxia would be valued as positive, ‘normal’ members of society by their parents, teachers and peers.